Automatic joins and hierarchies

 Even though the hierarchy is auto-generated, you have the option of customizing it from the Structure Explorer.
 For example, you can change the name of the hierarchy or a hierarchy level as shown in the figure below.

 Next, go back to the dashboard created in Section 2.1.

-From the Explore window, drag the hierarchy you created onto Columns in the Data Analysis Panel, replacing the ProductID column.
+From the Explore window, drag the hierarchy you created onto ProductID to replace it.

 The Columns axis of the table visualization now shows product categories, which you can expand to see product subcategories and products.
 Since the Name column was indicated as the Member Caption Source for the hierarchy, the captions are taken from the Name column of each hierarchy level.